lfzyx/ButterSalt/README.md

 ButterSalt uses the [flask](http://flask.pocoo.org) web framework

+You

-You need to add the following configuration items to the /etc/salt/master configuration file：
+A full-access access for user lfzyx need to add the following configuration items to the /etc/salt/master configuration file：:

 <pre>
 external_auth:
   pam:
-    test:
+    lfzyx:
         - .*
         - '@runner'
         - '@wheel'